This is the second in our series of blogs on OFCCP’s proposed changes to its various scheduling letters.

 Photo of Laura A. Mitchell Laura A. Mitchell

-Laura A. Mitchell is a Principal in the Denver, Colorado, office of Jackson Lewis P.C.
-She is a member of the firm’s Affirmative Action and OFCCP Defense practice group as well as the firm’s Pay Equity Resource Group.
-She is also on the…
+Chris Patrick is a Principal in the Denver, Colorado, office of Jackson Lewis P.C. and is a member of the Firm’s Affirmative Action Compliance and OFCCP Defense practice group and Pay Equity resource group.

-Laura A. Mitchell is a Principal in the Denver, Colorado, office of Jackson Lewis P.C.
-She is a member of the firm’s Affirmative Action and OFCCP Defense practice group as well as the firm’s Pay Equity Resource Group.
-She is also on the leadership team for the firm’s Government Contractor Industry Group.
+Chris Patrick is a Principal in the Denver, Colorado, office of Jackson Lewis P.C. and is a member of the Firm’s Affirmative Action Compliance and OFCCP Defense practice group and Pay Equity resource group.